 A prospective study was conducted of 22 male footballers aged 20-30 years old undergoing primary ACL reconstruction with concomitant LET from January 2020 to January 2023.
-All patients underwent a standardized surgical technique, post-operative rehabilitation protocol, and clinical follow-up.
+All patients underwent a standardized surgical technique, post-operative rehabilitation protocol, and clinical followup.
 Pre-operative sports activity level and knee function were determined retrospectively [Figures 1-3].
 The inclusion and exclusion criteria are listed in the Box below.

+Inclusion criteria

-Box: Inclusion and exclusion criteria Inclusion criteria Exclusion criteria Professional footballers playing in state or national level leagues who had primary ACL injury with grade 3 positive pivot shift test Age between 20 and 30 years ACL tears with meniscus or cartilage injuries Recreational footballers Age &lt;20 and more than 30 years Primary ACL injuries with less than grade 3 pivot Multi-ligament knee injuries involving PCL or collateral ligament injuries ACL graft tears ACL: Anterior cruciate ligament, PCL: Posterior cruciate ligament fixation on the femoral side and interference screw fixation on the tibial side.
+- 1. Professional footballers playing in state or national level leagues who had primary ACL injury with grade 3 positive pivot shift - 2.
+Age between 20 and 30 years - 3.
+ACL tears with meniscus or cartilage injuries

+Exclusion criteria

+- 1. Recreational footballers

+- 2. Age <20 and more than 30 years

+- 3. Primary ACL injuries with less than grade 3 pivot

+- 4. Multi-ligament knee injuries involving PCL or collateral ligament injuries

+- 5. ACL graft tears

+ACL: Anterior cruciate ligament, PCL: Posterior cruciate ligament fixation on the femoral side and interference screw fixation on the tibial side.
 Post-fixation of the ACL graft LET was performed using a modified Lemaire method with a central strip of iliotibial band autograft.
 The graft was guided deep to the fibular collateral ligament (FCL) and proximally at the distal femoral metaphysis with suture anchors [Figure 1].[15]
+Postoperatively, patients followed a structured rehabilitation plan, including early weight-bearing and range of motion as tolerated.
+Patients who met their rehabilitation goals were allowed to return to sports at least nine months after surgery.
+Clinical findings were studied preoperatively, after six months, and after one year postoperatively using the International Knee Documentation Committee (IKDC) Subjective Knee Form^[16] and Tegner-Lysholm Knee Scoring Scale.^[17] Graft failure and contralateral ACL tears were recorded.
+Paired t-tests were used to compare pre-operative and post-operative scores.
+Significance was set at P < 0.05.
+Ethical approval for the study was obtained from the Institutional Ethics Committee Review Board.